asrxc/Snake-Game/README.md

 # Updates

-Would like to add more features to this game !
+Game is always availabe for more features !